 A Good Start

-Zurina Ketola Designs was established in 2004, and from the start, I strongly believed that environmental sustainability and ethical conduct were important parts of running a business.
+Zurina Ketola, originally Zurina Ketola Designs, was established in 2004.
+From the start, I strongly believed that environmental sustainability and ethical conduct were important parts of running a business.

 Even in those early days, I employed simple techniques to achieve this.
 As a foil to fast fashion, I choose to personally create timeless jewelry featuring quality materials with a mix of modern and classic details.
 Branding materials like business cards and tags were made using a less wasteful, water-less printing technique with sustainably farmed trees.
 As I moved online, I began using I recycled packaging and reusing shipping materials.
 I’ve also employed standard practices that just made sense, like recycling my precious metal scrap.